Everyone in marketing is talking about digital transformation, but few are really doing it.

 Currently, driven by FOMO, every business is investing in mini-programs and social CRM projects that are typically solutions going in search of a problem.
 Millions of RMB are set on fire, backing complex projects that have little hope of delivering a return.
 Meanwhile, neglecting content marketing, the foundation for building a successful brand.

 In China, content is seen as a way to directly drive sales and often perceived as commoditized.
 However, according to our research, really great content delivers immense returns.
+(Learn more about how to create great content with your marketing team)

 With so much focus on new initiatives, the basics of marketing get overlooked.
 Yet, streamlining the existing content marketing workflow can yield meaningful improvements with much less investment.
 Countless hours are wasted on the same repetitive and menial tasks that could so easily be optimised.
+(Learn more about improving marketing workflow efficiency)

 Why so Resistant to Change?